-Programme/ Class: Bachelor of Design (4 Years) Year: Fourth Semester: Seventh
+Programme/ Class: Bachelor of Design (4 Years) Year: Fourth Semester: First

-Subject: Design
+Subject: I Design

+Carress Carles , ,

-Course Code: DNP406 Course Title: Internship
+Course Code: DNP401 Course Title: internship

 Course Outcomes

+The student at the completion of the course will be able to:

-- 1. Learn about the industry and its culture. - 2.
-Understand teamwork and working with different units of an institution. - 3.
-Real time exposure to working in a design studio.
+1. Learn about the industry and its culture.

+2. Understand teamwork and working with different units of an institution.

+3. Real time exposure to working in a design studio. - - - - - - - -

 Credits: 6 Core

 Max.
 Marks: 100 Min.
-Passing Marks: 30
+Passing Marks: 30 30

-Total No. of Lectures-Tutorials-Practical (in hours per week): L-P-T: 0-0-6
+Lectures-Tutorials-Practical hours per week): L-T-P: 0-0-6)-6

+Unit Topics No. of No. of Lectures

+During the internship students should learn the real world skills to be able to develop an individual career plan, create a resume and

-Unit Topics No. of Lectures I During the internship students should learn the real world skills to be able to develop an individual career plan, create a resume and successfully interview for a job, demonstrate employability skills; including safely and competently working in a design department or design firm.
+Unit Topics No. of Lectures ı During the internship students should learn the real world skills to be able to develop an individual career plan, create a resume and successfully interview for a job, demonstrate employability skills; including safely and competently working in a design department or design firm.
 Students will be required to maintain a work log and write a final report.